lucidogen/lucy-compose/README.md

        hierarchy and can be anything.
 Usually, this is an object containing globa state information (time, uniforms, etc).

-Look at the helpers for THREE.js 'lib/MixShader', 'lib/ShaderEffect' or at the fixtures in 'test/fixtures/scenes/bing' to get an idea of Scene definition.
+Look at 'test/fixtures/scenes/bing' to get an idea of a simple Scene definition.

 ## Installation